chklff/cnc-node/README.md

 ## Support

-For issues and questions, please check the logs first, then create an issue in the GitHub repository with relevant log excerpts and configuration details.
+For issues and questions, please check the logs first, then create an issue in the GitHub repository with relevant log excerpts and configuration details